-Former Morris County Chief Assistant Prosecutor Matthew James Troiano joined Einhorn, Barbarito, Frost & Botwinick, PC as Counsel and Chair of its Criminal Practice Group in November 2018.
-With great insight as a former prosecutor and a thorough understanding of every stage of the State’s case from the initial investigation through the grand jury process, and ultimately, to trial if needed, Matthew provides clients with legal guidance on very complex situations as well as any criminal matter that can arise in New Jersey.
-He has seen firsthand what it takes to build a successful case and can offer advice as to how to navigate the criminal process, and if required, take a case to a jury trial.
-Based on his experience, he is uniquely situated to help clients who are the subject of an investigation, under arrest, or going through a serious ordeal that requires knowledge of the criminal justice system.
+Due to his experiences as a prosecutor, Matt is able to provide his clients with legal guidance on very complex situations and bring great insight and a thorough understanding of every stage of the criminal justice process: from the initial investigation through the grand jury process, and ultimately, to trial.
+He has seen firsthand what it takes to build a successful case, can offer advice as to how to navigate the criminal process, and is uniquely situated to help clients who are the subject of an investigation, under arrest, or going through a serious ordeal that requires knowledge of the criminal justice system.

 - Certified by the Supreme Court of New Jersey, Criminal Trial Attorney, 2013